dimitri-nicolo/calico/maintenance/clis/calicoctl/install.md

 {%- if page.version == "master" -%}
 {% assign version = "master" %}
 {% else %}
-{% assign version = site.data.versions.first.tigera-operator.version %}
+{% assign version = site.data.versions.first.title %}
 {% endif %}

 ## Install calicoctl as a binary on a single host